 Homemade Quinoa, Coconut and Chia Seed Granola

 Granola has been around as long as macramé and the peace sign but that doesn’t make it any less fabulous or appealing.
 There are, however, a few relatively new additions to the granola world such as flax, quinoa and chia seeds that I think take it to an entirely new level.
-If you haven’t tried homemade granola lately, hang on to your crocheted rainbow hat.
-You’re gonna love it!

 - 1/3 cup quinoa (any color) Add to list

 - 1/3 cup buckwheat groats (also known as kasha) Add to list

 - 1/4 cup flax seeds Add to list

 - 1/4 cup chia seeds Add to list